 You must claim the grant within 11 weeks of the baby's due date or within 3 months after the baby's birth.

 You don't have to pay the grant back and it won't affect your other benefits or tax credits.
-For more information see the GOV.UK Sure Start page.
+For more information see the GOV.UK - Sure Start Maternity Grant page.

 Universal Credit is replacing certain benefits.
 You may be able to claim if you're on a low income or out of work.
 For more information see our Universal Credit page.